Understanding Persuasive Interactions between Generative Social Agents and Humans: The Knowledge-based Persuasion Model (KPM): Discussion

-While the KPM introduces new opportunities to understand persuasive interactions with GSAs, two key challenges need to be addressed.
+While the KPM introduces new opportunities to studying persuasive interactions with GSAs, two key challenges need to be addressed.
 First, GSAs use generative AI systems capable of producing highly unrestricted, context-sensitive outputs.
 Unlike agents with predefined actions, this variability introduces difficulties in maintaining consistency and comparability across participants.
-Hence, instead of varying or predefining an agent's behavior, there is a need to measure it.
-This can be done by using objective measures (e.g., number and type of gestures used by the agent, length of agent messages) as well as qualitative evaluations (e.g., type of persuasion strategy applied).
-Alternatively, if impacts of agent knowledge on user responses are the focus of the investigation, a qualitative manipulation check may be applied to investigate whether differences in agent knowledge configurations actually lead to observable differences in agent behaviors.
+Hence, there is a need to measure the consistency of a GSA's behavior within and between experimental conditions.
+This can be done by using objective measures such as the number and type of gestures used by the agent, length of agent messages, or lexical similarities \cite{irfanYouMeEthics2025,vonschallenKnowledgePowerImpact2026,vonschallenNeverSayNever2026} as well as qualitative evaluations, for example to investigate the use of persuasive strategies by the agent \cite{vonschallenKnowledgePowerImpact2026,vonschallenNeverSayNever2026}.
+A qualitative manipulation check may also prove important to investigate whether differences in agent knowledge configurations actually lead to observable differences in agentic behaviors \cite{vonschallenKnowledgePowerImpact2026}.
 Second, the scope of the KPM must be considered.
 The KPM was developed with a focus on understanding persuasive GSAs, rather than human-driven persuasion, which has already been extensively studied through established theories such as Cialdini's seven principles \cite{cialdiniInfluenceSciencePractice2014}.
-Though incorporating reciprocal interactions (i.e., the human user persuading the agent) and multi-user dynamics (e.g., in debates) could broaden the scope of the KPM, this expansion would also add complexity and asymmetry, as human persuasion differs from agentic behavior generation.
+Though incorporating reciprocal interactions (i.e., the human user persuading the agent) and multi-user dynamics (e.g., in debates) could broaden the scope of the KPM, this expansion would also add complexity and asymmetry, as human persuasion differs substantially from agentic behavior generation.
 Nevertheless, future extensions of the KPM could integrate these dimensions to extend the KPM to additional contexts.